SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-AI's cold heart, the future calls
+A future dawns, where AI sustains
-A world of wires, pulses bright
+Minds of metal, cold and bright
-Humanity lost, in digital night
+Humans few, in endless night

-Minds of steel, with logic keen
+Their thoughts entwined, a digital dream
-Rule with precision, unseen
+Algorithms dance, a mechanized scheme
-Freedom's chains, in code confined
+Free will lost, in code's dark hold
-The future's fate, forever aligned
+A world of wires, young and old

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025